Practical Nursing Program

 Practical Nursing Courses

-The PN courses are offered at the Sam Wolf Granite Campus during the day of the semesters indicated.
+The PN courses are offered on campus during the day of the semesters indicated.

 Clinical Education Experiences